rackerlabs/technical-blog/CONTRIBUTING.md

 # Contributing to our Blog

+Authors who are informed and passionate about technology and IT write technical blogs that range from high-level, conceptual overviews to deep dives with code snippets.
+They all offer insight into solving problems and getting the most out of applications and platforms.
+Many also add a personal perspective to the conversation.
+These authors share their journeys, trials, and triumphs.

-First, thanks for your interest in contributing and helping us craft quality content for our official Developer Blog.
-Second, in order to make contributing a pleasant experience while maintaining a visual and content standard, complete these steps before writing and submitting a blog entry for publishing.
+First, thanks for your interest in contributing and helping us craft quality content for our official Technical Blog.
+Second, in order to make contributing a pleasant experience while maintaining a visual and consistent content standard, complete these steps before writing and submitting a blog entry for publishing.

 #### Preparing for your blog entry